marathomas/tutorial_repo/README.md

 If it is not possible to mark the start times correctly, use the timeshift option to generate UMAP embeddings, but note that it comes at the cost of increased computation time.

 #### 2.2.2.
-Info file
+[Optional: Info file]

-You need a ";"-separated .csv file with headers containing the filenames of the input audio, some labels and any other additional metadata (if avilable).
+You can add a ";"-separated .csv file with headers containing the filenames of the input audio, some labels and any other additional metadata (if available).
 If some or all labels are unknown, there should still be a label column and unkown labels should be marked with "unknown".

 Structure of info_file.csv: